 An AuthFile, is a flat text file with one line per username that lets you set the password, home directory, and access restrictions for that user.
 On unix systems you can set user and group ids to govern each user's access.

 AuthFile usernames take priority over SysAuth usernames.
-So if a username exists in both databases, only the AuthFile record will be used.
-This may change in a future version.
+So if a username exists in both databases, the AuthFile record will control access.

 See the AuthFile section for more details about the Authentication File.

-This is the default class used when no username is supplied from the client.
+When no username is supplied from the client, the transaction is considered "anonymous".
 In QuickStart mode with no other authentication enabled, anonymous users will be accepted by default and given restricted access to the Default Home.
 If SysAuth or AuthFile is enabled (either explicitly or by default), then anonymous users will be allowed only if the username "ANONYMOUS" can be found in either of those locations.

 When running in QuickStart mode, the server will reject transactions which include a username or password.
 This is done to make it clear that the server is running in an unsecured test mode.